BlameTroi/fpc-vim/README.md

 ## Bugs

-- [ ] Destroys formatting of lucid or literate function/procedure headers.
+- [ ] Can destroy formatting of lucid or literate function/procedure headers if a function parameter is the first parameter on the second or later line of the definition.
 Use the indent off and on directives to circumvent this.
 - [ ] Indenting after single statement's under various statements is not restored correctly. `for ... do <nl> statement1; <nl> statement2; ` does not align `statement2` even with `for`.
 Gratuitous use of `begin ... end;` circumvents this.
 - [x] Indenting with a reserved word such as `for` in a trailing comment on a line containing other code can cause subsequent lines to indent as if they were under a `for`.
 - [x] Does not indent names under `uses` directive.